dm0-/installer/README.md

 **Provide server examples.**  The only bootable system examples right now are simple standalone workstations.
 I should try to generalize some of my server configurations, or set up a network workstation example with LDAP/Kerberos/NFS integration.
 Also, something should demonstrate persistent encrypted storage, which servers are going to require.
 (Just add one line to `/etc/crypttab` and `/etc/fstab` to mount `/var`.)

 **Automate generating a QEMU pflash image for Secure Boot variables with the given certificate.**  This would be useful for generating a VM image that can actually verify Secure Boot signatures when it is enabled.
 It would also get the certificate into the platform keyring via `db` so other things can use it in the binary distros.

-**Use repart.d in an example.**  The option to produce a minimal GPT disk image can work with systemd-repart for provisioning a complete system installation without separately formatting the disk.